mito150/basic-maths-parser/README.md

 # basic-maths-parser
-A basic parser for simple arithmetical operations
+A basic parser for simple arithmetical operations.
+The reason was for learning "doing things".